 Many climbers had previously attempted to climb Everest but they had not succeeded.
 Later in the year 1953, Tenzing Norgay and Edmund Hillary made the first official successful climb, using the southeast ridge route.

-The world’s tallest mountain in this region makes the Everest region the most popular trekking region in the world.
+The world’s tallest mountain in this region makes the Everest region the most popular trekking in Nepal as well as in the world.
 It attracts many climbers among which some are highly experienced mountaineers.
 Everest consists of two main climbing routes.
 One is through the southeast side in Nepal and the other from the north in Tibet.

 Everest trekking/climbing has the probability of presenting dangers.
 The climbers may suffer from altitude sickness, weather, and wind.
 And also, the significant hazards from avalanches and the Khumbu Icefall.